Creamy Fresh Sweet Corn Curry | Meatless Monday

 Recipe run down

 The recipe starts with a usual Punjabi/North Indian masala preparation.Bhoono onions, tomatoes, ginger and garlic with dry spices.
 Cashew paste adds the creaminess and rich flavor to the curry along with cream (optional).
 Next go in the sweet corn kernels freshly cut from the cob (use a sharp knife like this one).
 I then finished the dish with garam masala, kasuri methi and fresh chopped cilantro.
-You can serve it fresh homemade roti (find the recipe here) , rice (recipe here or here) or naan.
+You can serve it fresh homemade roti, jeera or cumin rice, plain rice or homemade garlic naan.
 Yummy!

 Creamy Fresh Sweet Corn Curry